Morris Minor: Decline and replacement

-During the life of the Minor 1000 model, production declined – as the Mini and 1100/1300 had become BMC's best selling models by the mid-1960s.
+During the life of the Minor 1000 model, production declined as the Mini and 1100/1300 had become BMC's best selling models by the mid-1960s.

 The last Convertible/Tourer was manufactured on 18 August 1969, and the final saloon model was built on November 12, 1970.
 Production of the more practical Traveller and commercial versions ceased in April 1971.
 According to Newell (1993), 1.6 million Minors were made in total and Wainwright (2008) even claims that 1,619,857 Minors of all variants were ultimately sold.

-Overseas production in the form of ckd Kit Assembly continued in New Zealand until 1974.
+Overseas production in the form of ckd ('completely knocked down') Kit Assembly cars continued in New Zealand until 1974.

-The last new Morris minor, a 4-door blue saloon, was assembled at The Brittans group, Dublin, in 1975 - the same year British Leyland ordered the company to cease assembly of their vehicles for the Irish market.
+The last new Morris Minor, a blue 4-door saloon, was assembled at The Brittans group, Dublin, in 1975; the same year British Leyland ordered the company to cease assembly of their vehicles for the Irish market.

-In November 2020 on the 50th anniversary of the last saloon produced, it was announced that the final Morris Minor Saloon ever made had been fully restored by the Morris Minor Owners Club in Derby.
+In November 2020, on the 50th anniversary of the last saloon produced, it was announced that the final Morris Minor Saloon ever made had been fully restored by the Morris Minor Owners Club in Derby.

 The Minor vs Volkswagen

-The decline and cancellation of Minor production was source of some consternation by industry commentators in the late 1960s, who believed that further development of the car had the potential to challenge the Volkswagen Beetle in export markets.
+The decline and cancellation of Minor production was a source of some consternation by industry commentators in the late 1960s, who believed that further development of the car had the potential to challenge the Volkswagen Beetle in export markets.
 The Volkswagen, which was developed as a small family car with a very similar brief to the Minor, had been upgraded consistently over 25 years, and retained a healthy market share in export markets (especially developing countries), where it was very often the lowest priced new car on the market.
 It went on to achieve over 21 million units before cancellation in 2003.
-Having said this, in the year of the Minor's cancellation (1971), over 1.3 million Beetles were produced (its peak year of production).
-This corresponded to over 80% of total Minor production in 23 years, or ten times the production volume of Minors in their peak year (1958) when 113,699 were built.
-This gulf of production capacity made the Minor's ability to effectively challenge the Beetle, which had a global distributor and servicing network, moot.
+In the year of the Minor's cancellation, 1971, over 1.3 million Beetles were produced, which was its maximum annual production.
+This corresponded to over 80% of total Minor production in 23 years, or ten times the production volume of Minors in their peak year of 1958 when 113,699 were built.
 Some historians also report that the Minor was being sold at a loss during its final years.
-British Leyland management were pinning hopes for greater market share and profitability on the Morris Marina, which was being specifically developed for assembly on the Minor production lines at Cowley, thereby precluding the continuance of Minor production in any event.